mxagar/robotics_notes/README.md

     - Repeatability and Accuracy

 5. Jacobians (Videos 10, 11, 12, 13; Craig 5)
+    - Linear and angular velocities: time-varying position and orientation

     - The Jacobian Matrix
     - The Frame of the Jacobian
     - Singularities